ramblingsofadev/docs/dependency-injection.md

 }
 ```

 If you're using the <a href="https://github.com/aphiria/app/issues" target="_blank">skeleton app</a>, you can register `UserBinder` to your app with an [application builder](configuration.md#component-binders).
-Otherwise, if you're using the DI library on its own, you will need to manually dispatch your binders:
+Otherwise, if you're using the DI library on its own, you will need to manually register your binders:

 ```php
 $binders = [new UserBinder()];